 - 5. When ready to serve, invert the cake onto a serving plate and remove the plastic wrap.
 Dust with cocoa and confectioners’ sugar.

 - I like to stencil sugar stars across this cake, using a piece of cardboard with a cutout in it as a guide.

 - Be aware that egg yolks should not sit in sugar too long.
 The sugar will sort of “cook” the yolk and make it grainy.

-- This dessert can be frozen, well wrapped, for a month.
+- This dessert can be frozen, well wrapped, for up to a month.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!